What Counts as a Written SOA for an In-Person Medicare Appointment?

 This is one of the most useful 2027 changes.

-CMS removed the word “scheduled” from the rule and clarified that SOAs are required for all appointments that meet the definition of personal marketing appointments, regardless of who initiated them.
-CMS specifically said that includes beneficiary-initiated inbound contact such as walk-ins, unscheduled calls, web-based chats, and web-based forms, as long as the discussion is tailored to an individual or small group for marketing topics.
+CMS removed the fixed waiting period and clarified that SOAs are required for all appointments that meet the definition of personal marketing appointments, regardless of who initiated them.
+That includes beneficiary-initiated inbound contact such as walk-ins, unscheduled calls, web-based chats, and web-based forms when the discussion is tailored to an individual or small group for marketing topics.

 So a walk-in does not mean “no SOA.”

-It means you can now get the SOA and hold the appointment without a 48-hour wait, but if the appointment is in person, that SOA still needs to be in writing before the personalized marketing discussion begins.
+It means you can now get the SOA and hold the appointment without a fixed 48-hour wait, but if the appointment is in person, that SOA still needs to be in writing before the personalized marketing discussion begins.
+The separate 48-hour SOA rule guide covers effective dates, same-day timing, and walk-in examples in detail.

 That is a much more usable rule for agents.
 Same-day is easier.
 Face-to-face is still written.

-Can one written SOA cover more than one meeting?
+Does the same written SOA cover more than one in-person visit?

 Why this matters operationally